jfcherng-sublime/ST-AutoSetSyntax/docs/src/experimental/ml-based-syntax-detection.md

   If the directory of your `node` executable is in the `PATH` environment variable, then you don't have to configure it.
   If your Node runtime is provided by `lsp_utils`, then you can config `"guesslang.node_bin"` to `"${lsp_utils_node_bin}"`.
   If you are none of the above cases, you have to provide the path of your `node` executable in `"guesslang.node_bin"`.

+!!!
+Tip "For Windows 7 Users"

+    Windows 7 can't install Node.js v14 but you can simply download a [portable version](https://nodejs.org/dist/latest-v14.x/) such as `node-v14.17.6-win-x64.zip`, decompress it and set the `guesslang.node_bin` path.

 - Install the guesslang server.